 The recurrent grant from the funding bodies is that receivable as informed by the results of the funding audit undertaken.
-The recurrent grant from OfS represents the funding allocation attributable to the current financial year and is credited direct to the Statement of Comprehensive Income.

 Funding body recurrent grants are recognised in line with best estimates for the period and what is receivable and depend on the particular income stream involved.
 Any under achievement for the Adult Education Budget is adjusted for and reflected in the level of recurrent grant recognised in the Statement of Comprehensive Income.
 The final grant income is normally determined with the conclusion of the year end reconciliation process with the funding body at the end of November following the year end, and the results of any funding audits.
 16-18 learner-responsive funding is not normally subject to reconciliation and is therefore not subject to contract adjustments.